The ball python is one of the easiest snakes to own.

 We’ll cover the highlights here, but we have a full article on ball python terrarium setup that covers absolutely everything you need to know in great detail.
 You will need the following components, at a minimum.

 A ball python needs a 40 gallon enclosure, at a minimum.
 Ideally, you want to provide more space, it you have it.
 We’d recommend at least 75 gallons for a male and 100 for a female.
 The bigger the better, so give your snake more space, if you have it.
-This article covers the best snake enclosures.
+This article covers the best ball python enclosures.

 A Hot Spot